colin-mccarthy/vault_kind_arm/exercises/03_create_first_policy.md

 ##

-### Now add a rule to allow a user to create, read, and update a secret
+### Now add a rule to allow a user to create, read, update, and delete a secret

 secret_policy